 H.R.
 3733, also known as the Essential Caregivers Act, is a critical piece of legislation that would allow long-term care residents access to two designated caregivers during COVID-19 or any other public health emergency.
 But these designated individuals are not simply visitors; essential caregivers are the voice of vulnerable residents.
 They are responsible for providing direct care, assisting with Activities of Daily Living, and being a source of emotional support or companionship to the residents.
 Essential Caregivers will be required to follow all applicable health and safety protocols, and they will be granted facility access for twelve hours each day.
-The role of an Essential Caregiver is an important factor in resident health and wellbeing during a public health emergency, and we should be inviting them into facilities, not locking the doors barring access to their loved ones.
+The role of an Essential Caregiver is an important factor in resident health and wellbeing.
+During a public health emergency, we should be inviting them into facilities, not locking the doors barring access to their loved ones.

 Sign the petition from The National Consumer Voice urging Congress to reunite nursing home residents with their loved ones.

 You can support the Essential Caregivers Act by contacting your representative and telling them why your loved one needs a designated Essential Caregiver.

 To connect with VOYCE around our statement on the Essential Caregivers Act please contact us.